Transparency in Coverage and No Surprises Act Overview

 Surprise Billing

 Protects UHA members from balance billing by non-participating providers in certain specific situations.
-Generally, this protection occurs when emergency services are provided or when non-emergency services are provided by a non-participating provider in a participating facility.
+Generally, this protection occurs when emergency services are provided at a non-participating facility or when non-emergency services are provided by a non-participating provider in a participating facility.
 In addition, the member may expect the applicable benefits, deductible, and maximum out of pocket cost to be applied at the participating provider benefit level for these services.

 Continuity of Care